blobotic/notes_public/psychology/1_history_and_approaches.md

 Issues:
 - Nature vs nurture
-	- heritibility of characteristics (proportion of observed differences that is due to genetics)
+	- heritability of characteristics (proportion of observed differences that is due to genetics)
 		- intelligence high heritability (0.85)
 		- extraversion is 0.50
 - Free will vs determinism